k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: remove create_oprop() where it's not needed
 - Fix: weird behavior with monster lookup for Kas and Mephistopheles
 - Fix: player monster Monks wearing body armor
+- Give The Rat King's scimitar the venom object property instead of just coating it in poison